-1 Laboratory for Multimedia, Faculty of Electrical Engineering; Klemen.Pecnik@fe.uni-lj.si
+1 Laboratory for Multimedia, Faculty of Electrical Engineering;

-2 Laboratory for Multimedia, Faculty of Electrical Engineering; Zana.Juvan@fe.uni-lj.si

-3 Laboratory of Applied Mathematics and Statistics, Faculty of Electrical Engineering; Gregor.Dolinar@fe.uni-lj.si
+2 Laboratory of Applied Mathematics and Statistics, Faculty of Electrical Engineering;

-4 Laboratory for Multimedia, Faculty of Electrical Engineering; Matevz.Pogacnik@fe.uni-lj.si

 * Correspondence: klemen.pecnik@fe.uni-lj.si; matevz.pogacnik@fe.uni-lj.si; Tel.: +386 31 758 885 K.P.; +386 1 4768 101 M.P.

-Abstract: Accessibility of interactive services and applications is an important part of an inclusive society, even more so in the light of the ongoing digitaliation process.
-While legal and regulatory frameworks are being implemented and the services are adopting accessibility standards, we still lack user experience evaluation approaches, which would be adapted to deaf participants.
+Abstract: Accessibility of interactive services and applications is an important part of an inclusive society, even more so in the light of the ongoing digitalisation process.
+While legal and regulatory frameworks are being implemented and the services are adopting accessibility standards, we still lack user experience evaluation approaches which would be adapted to deaf participants.
 Therefore, the standard User Experience Questionnaire (UEQ) was translated to Slovenian Sign Language (SSL) and its appropriateness and reliability evaluated in a research study.
-For this purpose, two interactive TV applications for deaf viewers were developed and were evaluated using 1) a standard textual UEQ and 2) a UEQ translated to Slovenian Sign Language.
-The evaluation was done by 17 deaf participants and 4 sign language interpreters.
+For this purpose, two interactive TV applications for deaf viewers were developed and evaluated using 1) a standard written UEQ in Slovenian language (UEQ TXT) and 2) a UEQ translated to Slovenian Sign Language (UEQ SSL).
+The evaluation was done by 27 deaf participants and 6 Slovenian Sign Language interpreters.
 A thorough statistical analysis of the results was performed on the level of individual UEQ statements as well as on the level of UEQ scales.
-The results are very promising and show that there were no statistically significant differences in evaluation results when gathered with the UEQ in sign language compared to results gathered with the textual standard UEQ.
-The participants also expressed a strong preference for UEQ in sign language as it allows them to participate more independently in user experience evaluation studies.
+The results are very promising and show that there were no statistically significant differences in evaluation results when gathered with the UEQ SSL compared to results gathered with UEQ TXT.
+The participants also expressed a strong preference for UEQ SSL as it allows deaf to more independently participate in user experience evaluation studies.

-Keywords: UEQ, Deaf and Hard of Hearing, User Experience, User Testing, Accessibility, Slovenian Sign Language, Sign Language, interactive multimedia, HbbTV,
+Keywords: UEQ, User Experience, User Testing, Accessibility, Deaf and Hard of Hearing, Deaf Community, Sign Language, Slovenian Sign Language, interactive multimedia, HbbTV

 Introduction